 3. Know your target; get in and get out.
 Remember how your mother used to tell you that you were cooling the whole neighborhood by keeping the fridge door open while you stared inside, willing something tasty to appear?
 Well, she was right!
 The more time you leave the fridge open, the harder it has to work to cool everything back down once you close that door.

-.
+4. Clean your coils.
+Vacuuming or brushing the dust off the coils in the back of your refrigerator can help increase your refrigerator’s efficiency by as much as 30 percent.
 When coils are clean, they’ll expel heat more efficiently.
 The dust acts as an insulator and doesn’t allow the heat to escape as easily.
-Learn how to do it right here
+Learn how to do it right here.

 5. Don’t put your refrigerator near a heat source, like a dishwasher or an oven.
 Your refrigerator will have to work twice as hard to cool itself.

 If your refrigerator is more than 10 years old and you can afford it, it might be time to look into getting a new one.
 These days, refrigerators are a heck of a lot of more efficient than they used to be.
 There are some states and utility companies that have even begun to offer a recycling program for old refrigerators that offer cash as an incentive to trade in your old, inefficient model.
 Check with your local utility company to see if they offer one.
 You can also check out the EnergyStar Web site for more info on buying a new fridge and here on MNN for more tips on how to make your old one work more efficiently.